Majid3464/Machine-Learning/README.md

 • Predicted sales prices using RFs and Gradient boosting with more than 90% accuracy.

 ### 3. Nueral-Networks
-• Dataanalysis(transformation,visualization and wrangling)for classiﬁcation problems using adiabetes dataset.
+• Data analysis(transformation,visualization and wrangling)for classiﬁcation problems using adiabetes dataset.

 • Applied both parametric and non-parametric classiﬁers such as Bagging classiﬁer, K-neighbors classiﬁer, Decision tree classiﬁer and Neural networks to predict diabetes.